jrcichra/ingestd/README.md

     If the insert was successful, the HTTP server will return an empty 200 OK response.
 Any other issue will return a 500 with a JSON body of the server-side error.
 # Todo
-+ Key-based authentication - optionally, only insert rows from clients with public keys defined in an `authorized_keys` file.
-Is there a cryptographic library that already does this?
++ Key-based authentication - include an SSH public key in each POST and check it against an authorized_keys list